-While not all states or healthcare facilities require medical assistants to be certified, getting a certification makes you a more competitive job applicant, can help you get a raise, and will improve your career options.
+While not all states or healthcare facilities require medical assistants to be certified, getting a CMA certification makes you a more competitive job applicant, can help you get a raise, and will improve your career options.

 This guide will go over everything you need to know about Certified Medical Assistants including their job description, responsibilities, salary, how to become one, and more.